stephdl/nethserver-password/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Password.rst

     Must be different from the username
     Can not have repetitions of patterns formed by 3 or more characters (for example the password As1.$ AS1. $ is invalid)

-    Changing the default policies is highly discouraged.
+**WARNING**: Changing the default policies is highly discouraged.
 The use of weak passwords often lead to compromised servers by external attackers.

 Strong password policy for Users
     Set a strong policy for Users Password (unchecked is 'none')